-Almost every single time I share a cup of coffee on my Instagram stories (or anywhere really), people are always wondering how I drink my coffee.
+Almost every single time I share a cup of coffee on my Instagram stories (or anywhere really), people ask how I drink my coffee.

-So I’ll give it to Y’all straight today by first telling you that nothing goes together better than coffee with coffee.
+So I’ll give it to you straight today by first telling you that nothing goes together better than coffee with coffee.
 Amiright?!

 I believe that there is no right or wrong answer for everyone.
 Coffee might work for you, and it also might not work for you.